thomasbiv/vibebot/README.md

 ### NOTE:

 Because Vibe Bot accesses YouTube with no account logged in, age-restricted videos cannot be played in voice chats.
 If Vibe Bot is queried to play a video with an age-restriction, the bot will join and immediately idle.
-An update is in the works to correct this by preventing the bot from joining a voice chat if it detects age-restricted content.
+An update is in the works to correct this by skipping the newly enqueued selection if the bot detects age-restricted content.

 More commands are planned to be added soon!
 If you have any questions or suggestions feel free to message me on Twitter: